 The Joseph & Marilyn Gabriele Scholarship provides one scholarship per year and is awarded by the Principal and Pastor after discussion with faculty.

-The application period for 2017-2018 financial assistance is now open.
 Click here for helpful information regarding completion of the SMARTAID application.
 Click here to access the SMARTAID application.

 1. ST. MARY SCHOOL TRUST SCHOLARSHIPS

 Any family whose children have completed a year's enrollment in kindergarten or above and will be enrolled in grades 1 through 8 at St. Mary's school the following year is eligible to apply.
 There are no requirements regarding parish or religious affiliation.